katherinefrazer/ikebana_blog/_posts/2020-07-18-horizontal-vertical-v2.md

 I also decided to employ a technique my ikebana teacher taught me.
 The eucalyptus portion of the arrangement is comprised of 3 eucalyptus branches that I piled on top of each other, to give the effect of pretty even leaves/foliage throughout the length of the branches.
 The intent is to create the illusion of one, extra leafy branch.

-I am excited that it’s much easier than I realized to get flowers.
-I’ll hopefully be posting more consistently in the future – ikebana is one of the most ideal activities for a quarantine world.
+Creating these arrangements was pretty fun, and slightly more challenging than a traditional Moribana arrangement.
+I am super excited to discover this new flower shop in my neighborhood.
+I’ll hopefully be posting more consistently in the future, since it’s now so easy to get materials! …Ikebana is one of the most ideal activities for a quarantine world.